-Once your project has been approved by your sponsor and the Office of Winter Term, you will be automatically registered for the winter term project; this will typically occur mid-January.
+Once your project has been approved by your sponsor and the Office of Winter Term, you will need to log back into your application at studyaway.oberlin.edu and commit to your project.
+Your information will then be sent to the Registrar in mid-January.
 Around this time, it is strongly encouraged you access your unofficial transcript to confirm the credit and title of project is correct.

 - Any issues with completing or receiving credit for a project should first be discussed with your project sponsor.

 - If the issue is related to not meeting a published deadline, you may be eligible to appeal the deadline.
 Please contact the Office of the Registrar at firstname.lastname@example.org for more information.

 - If you are short the required winter term credits for graduation, you must immediately contact the Registrar to discuss how to proceed.